ublue-os/image-template/README.md

 ```bash
 sudo bootc switch ghcr.io/<username>/<image_name>
 ```
 This should queue your image for the next reboot, which you can do immediately after the command finishes.
 You have officially set up your custom image!
-See the following heading for an explanation of the important parts of the template for customization.
+See the following section for an explanation of the important parts of the template for customization.

-# Explanation of Contents
+# Repository Contents

 ## Containerfile